arturomurga2000/arturomurga2000/README.md

 A team project for browsing events and going through a demo ticket purchase.
 I worked on the storefront, event search, ticket selection, and shopping cart, along with styling and bug fixes.

 **[BigBuskingCougars](https://github.com/AustiNguyenJ/BigBuskingCougars)**
-A VR game built in Unity.
-I helped troubleshoot issues, fix bugs, and work on the pause menu and settings UI.
+A VR game built in Unity with a team.
+I worked on the pause menu and settings UI, including sliders and menu navigation.
+I also fixed layout issues and bugs in how the menu behaved.

 **[Tower of Judgement](https://github.com/ricsf2000/tower-of-judgement)**
-A 2D action-adventure game built in Unity.
-I helped troubleshoot issues, fix bugs, and work on the main menu.
+A 2D action-adventure game built in Unity with a team.
+I helped with the main menu, troubleshooting, and bug fixes.
+I also added background music and an enemy attack sound effect, and worked on an issue with a frozen enemy animation.